Department Website

 Honors Program

 Writing an honors thesis allows students majoring Latin American and Caribbean Studies to undertake advanced independent research, analysis, and writing under close faculty guidance.
-By writing an original thesis, students participate in the production of new knowledge and critique, and make genuine contributions to our field.
+By writing an original thesis, students participate in the production of new knowledge and critique and make genuine contributions to our field.
 Engaging in self-designed research can be one of the most exciting experiences of a college career.
 Students with an overall and major GPA of 3.65 qualify and should confer with the director of undergraduate studies in the second semester of their junior year.
-During their senior year, students register for SPAN-UA 498 Senior Honors Seminar (fall) and then enroll in SPAN-UA 499 Honor Thesis Seminar (spring).
+During their senior year, students register for SPAN-UA 498 Senior Honors Seminar (fall) and then enroll in SPAN-UA 499 Honor Thesis Seminar (spring), each 4 credits; one of these courses may count as an elective toward the major, while the second is in addition to the nine courses that comprise the degree.
 Students also present the conclusions of the thesis for different audiences, including participation in the Dean’s Undergraduate Research Conference and the Annual Departmental Showcase.
-Students write an abstract and have the opportunity to submit an extract of the thesis to Esferas, the Department’s Undergraduate Research Journal.
+Students write an abstract and have the opportunity to submit an extract of the thesis to Esferas, the department’s undergraduate research journal.

 Admissions